Roconx/auto-chat/readme.md

 To use it, you only need to clone the repository and type 'cargo run' in the terminal, the program should detect the game as soon as loading screen ends.
 You can edit the "you_killed.txt" and "you_died.txt" with phrases to your liking.

+## Note

+This is pretty much a port of (Auto-chat)[https://github.com/Gabattal/Scripts-LeagueOfLegends/tree/main/Auto-Chat] to rust with a few added funcions such as mastery and surrender.
+All feedback is apreciated!